shabin5785/LearnAngularJS/Doc_4.md

 paths starting with '/' is an absolute path while wihtout '/' is relative.Relative paths will append the path to the current url.
 Relative paths can also be written as './'.
 Now anything related to base path or home path, can be relative or absolute.
 Because if its relative, it will be appended to '/' and will work.
 But from next level onwards, we have to carefully see if the url is to be relative or absolute and based on that give the link

+For relative we can give paths like '../', which causes the path to go one level above in url, then append current path.
+Like browsing a directory..